✦ Relationship Guidance

 Yes, it can affect trust, body comfort, emotional openness, communication, and the ability to feel safe in closeness.

-Can recovery include relationship support?
+Can recovery include relationship-focused work?

 Can this include shame, guilt, or emotional blocks?